akiatoji/yard_gemdocs/README.md

 Run Yard server to serve Gem docs
 ===========

+## Motivation

+I started working at an office close to the beach.
+I'd go work on the beach but there is no free WiFi which means you can't lookup nicely formatted rdocs.

+## Solution

-If you have Nginx running, you can run Yard server to serve rdocs for locally installed Gems.
+Run local Yard server to serve rdocs for locally installed Gems.

+## Step by step

 *  Install nginx and passenger
+*  Check out this project
 *  Run 'bundle install'
 *  Add the following to nginx.conf